Ariadne's thread (logic): Distinction from trial and error

 In short, trial and error approaches a desired solution; Ariadne's thread blindly exhausts the search space completely, finding any and all solutions.
-Each has its appropriate distinct uses.
-They can be employed in tandem—for example, although the editing of a Wikipedia article is arguably a trial-and-error process (given how in theory it approaches an ideal state), article histories provide the record for which Ariadne's thread may be applied, reverting detrimental edits and restoring the article back to the most recent error-free version, from which other options may be attempted.
+Each has its appropriate distinct uses and can also be employed in tandem.

 Applications

-Obviously, Ariadne's thread may be applied to the solving of mazes in the same manner as the legend; an actual thread can be used as the record, or chalk or a similar marker can be applied to label passages.
+Ariadne's thread may be applied to the solving of mazes in the same manner as in the legend; an actual thread can be used as the record, or chalk or a similar marker can be applied to label passages.
 If the maze is on paper, the thread may well be a pencil.

 Logic problems of all natures may be resolved via Ariadne's thread, the maze being but an example.
-At present, it is most prominently applied to Sudoku puzzles, used to attempt values for as-yet-unsolved cells.
+At present, it is also applied to Sudoku puzzles, to attempt values for as-yet-unsolved cells.
 The medium of the thread for puzzle-solving can vary widely, from a pencil to numbered chits to a computer program, but all accomplish the same task.
-Note that as the compilation of Ariadne's thread is an inductive process, and due to its exhaustiveness leaves no room for actual study, it is largely frowned upon as a solving method, to be employed only as a last resort when deductive methods fail.
+As the compilation of Ariadne's thread is an inductive process, and due to its exhaustiveness leaving no room for actual study, it is largely frowned upon as a solving method, to be employed only as a last resort when deductive methods fail.

-Artificial intelligence is heavily dependent upon Ariadne's thread when it comes to game-playing, most notably in programs which play chess; the possible moves are the decisions, game-winning states the solutions, and game-losing states failures.
+Artificial intelligence is heavily dependent upon Ariadne's thread when it comes to game-playing, e.g. in programs which play chess; the possible moves are the decisions, game-winning states the solutions, and game-losing states failures.
 Due to the massive depth of many games, most algorithms cannot afford to apply Ariadne's thread entirely on every move due to time constraints, and therefore work in tandem with a heuristic that evaluates game states and limits a breadth-first search only to those that are most likely to be beneficial, a trial-and-error process.

-Even circumstances where the concept of "solution" is not so well defined have had Ariadne's thread applied to them, such as navigating the World Wide Web, making sense of patent law, and in philosophy; "Ariadne's Thread" is a popular name for websites of many purposes, but primarily for those that feature philosophical or ethical debate.
+Even circumstances where the concept of "solution" is not so well defined have had Ariadne's thread applied to them, such as navigating the World Wide Web, making sense of patent law, and in philosophy; "Ariadne's Thread" is a popular name for websites of many purposes, such as philosophical or ethical debate.